 Wear full-coverage undies and bring a pad for after in case you have some spotting.

-Use your glasses, leave the contacts at home.
+Use your glasses, and leave the contacts at home.
 Bring a glasses case so your partner can hold onto them

 Sneakers are ideal for staying on your feet if you need to shuffle out to the car and these stretchy laces mean you don’t have to deal with bending over to tie them.